-A: No. Previous experience is not required, all factors are considered when you apply, such work history, education, the ability to work in a team environment and the desire to serve the public in all facets as a Firefighter/ Rescuer I .
+A: No. Previous experience is not required.
+All factors are considered when you apply, such as work history, education, the ability to work in a team environment and the desire to serve the public in all facets as a Firefighter/EMT.

 Q: Will negative points on my driving record affect my chances of being considered?

-A: Yes, these will be examined on a case by case basis.
-If you have more than -4 negative points on your driving record, this could hurt your chances in our process.
-Check with you local jurisdiction to see how to reduce your –negative point total.
+A: Yes.
+These will be examined on a case-by-case basis.
+If you have more than negative four (-4) on your driving record, this could hurt your chances in our process.
+Check with your local jurisdiction to see how to reduce your negative point total.

 Q: Once I have completed the process, will I be hired?